 Billionaire Nazi Step-Grandchildren:

 Fast forward to the present and both Harald and Herbert's surviving children are among the richest people in Germany.
 Harald's four surviving daughters inherited $760 million when their mother died in 1974.
-After thirty years of smart investments, the four sisters today share a fortune that has ballooned to $6 billion!
+After thirty-two years of smart investments, the four sisters today share a fortune that has ballooned to $6 billion!
 And believe it or not, they are the poor side of the family.
 Today, their two cousins Stefan Quandt and Susanne Klatten (Herbert's children), still own 46.7% of BMW.
 That stake is worth an astonishing $25.8 billion today!

 So how would you feel if you were one of Harald and Herbert's billionaire children?
 Would you feel bad that your fortunes were very likely built on the backs of slave labor and prisoners of war?
 Would you give your money away or would you let bygones be bygones?